User Guide

 • The music soundtrack will be disabled (not play) by default.
 Click the ♪ icon at the upper right to toggle the soundtrack on/off.

-Tap the collapse button on the upper-right of the globe scene or the back button to return to the tracking screen.
+Tap the collapse button at the top right of the globe scene or the back button to return to the tracking screen.

-Tapping the binoculars icon at the bottom of the main screen starts the process of computing up-coming visible ISS, TSS, or Hubble Space Telescope passes.
+Tapping the binoculars icon at the bottom of the main screen starts computing upcoming visible ISS, Tiangong, or Hubble passes.
 First, ISS Real-Time Tracker 3D gets your current location's coordinates.
-Then, it computes the ISS , TSS, or Hubble passes that should be visible (weather permitting) from your location.
+Then, it computes the ISS, Tiangong, or Hubble passes that should be visible (weather permitting) from your location.
 The default number of days to predict passes is set in Settings and can be overridden in the Passes screen.
-The passes are listed in chronological order along with detailed viewing data.
+The passes are listed in chronological order, along with detailed viewing data.

 Data for each pass includes: